scaryghost/KFStatsX_ServerPerks/README.md

 ## Usage
 Select the ServerPerks and KFStatsX mutators as normal.
-In the mutator configuration window, check the advanced options box and a "Compatiblity" selection box will appear in the KStatsX section.
+In the mutator configuration window, check the advanced options box and a "Compatibility" selection box will appear in the KStatsX section.
 Switch it to "ServerPerks V6.0".
 If you are using the web admin page, the "Compatibility" box will automatically be there.
 Alternatively, you can change the "PlayerController" directly in the ini to be: